Cortical granule: Organelle composition

 Although the entire cortical granule composition has yet to be identified, the following molecules have been associated as mammalian cortical granule content:

 Glycosylated components: Mammalian cortical granules have been shown to contain high levels of carbohydrates.
-Furthermore, many of these carbohydrates are components of glycosolated molecules such as mannosylated proteins, α-D-acetylgalactosamine, N-acetylglucosamine, N-acetyllactosamine, N-acetylneuraminic acid, D-N-acetylgalactosamine, N-acetylgalactosamine, and N-glycolylneuraminic acid.
+Furthermore, many of these carbohydrates are components of glycosylated molecules such as mannosylated proteins, α-D-acetylgalactosamine, N-acetylglucosamine, N-acetyllactosamine, N-acetylneuraminic acid, D-N-acetylgalactosamine, N-acetylgalactosamine, and N-glycolylneuraminic acid.
 Certain mannosylated proteins, for instance, are thought to contribute to the cortical granule's envelope structure.

 Proteinases: The proteinases present in mammalian cortical granules primarily serve to modify the zona pelucida during the zona reaction.
 Some associated cortical granule proteinases are the trypsin-like proteinase, ZP2 proteinase, and tissue-type plasminogen activator (tPA).
 Both the ZP2 proteinase and trypsin-like proteinase contribute to polyspermy prevention.
 As its name suggests, ZP2 proteinase proteolyzes ZP2 during the zona reaction.
 Tissue-type plasminogen activator (tPA) is a serine proteinase that transforms plasminogen into its activated form, plasmin.
 Tissue-type plasminogen's presence has been recorded during the cortical reaction.
 Despite this association with the cortical reaction, however, evidence has yet to be found supporting that the tissue-type plasminogen activator is a cortical granule component.
 Furthermore, mRNA coding for tissue-type plasminogen activator is not translated until after most cortical granules have formed within the oocyte.

 Ovoperoxidase: The protein, ovoperoxidase, most likely acts as a catalyst that cross-links tyrosine residues found within the zona pellucida.
 This cross-linking contributes to the hardening of the zona pellucida.